RednibCoding/PyChessEngine/README.md

 # PyChessEngine
-ChessEngine is a simple chess engine with an ai included
+ChessEngine is a simple chess engine with included ia via the minimax algorithm with alpha-beta pruning

 ChessEngine uses the "python-chess" v0.30.1 library from "Niklas Fiekas" (https://github.com/niklasf/python-chess)